spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that:
-* The payment method is removed from the quote when cart changes are made:
-  * Add a product to the cart and proceed to the checkout with express checkout.
+1. Add a product to cart and proceed to the express checkout.
-  * Navigate back to the cart page to adjust product quantities, add new products, or remove existing ones.
+2. Go to the cart page and change product quantities, add new products, or remove existing ones.
-  * Check that the payment method is removed from the cart.
+  Make sure the payment method has been removed from the cart.

 {% endinfo_block %}

-### 6) Additional cleanups:
+### 6) Replace deprecated funtionality

-The `SalesPaymentMethodTypeInstallerPlugin` plugin was removed, please use the `PaymentDataImport module` instead.
+Use the `PaymentDataImport` module instead of the following:
+* `SalesPaymentMethodTypeInstallerPlugin` plugin
-The `PaymentConfig::getSalesPaymentMethodTypes()` config method was removed, please use the `PaymentDataImport` module instead.
+* `PaymentConfig::getSalesPaymentMethodTypes()` config method

 ### 7) Set up widgets